Type IIA String Theory and tmf with Level Structure: The String tangential structure

 \begin{lem} The low-degree homotopy groups of $B\String^h$ are

 and $\pi_{10}(B\String^h)$ is an extension of $\Z/2$ by $\Z$. \end{lem} \begin{proof} We apply the long exact sequence in homotopy groups for the top fiber sequence in~\eqref{eq:stringhstring}.

 There is a homotopy equivalence $B\Spin^c\simeq B\Spin\times B\U_1$ (see~\cite[\S 10]{Freed:2016rqq} for this and similar equivalences), which allows us to compute $\pi_*(B\Spin^c)$.
 The homotopy groups of $\Omega B\U\ang 8$ come from Bott periodicity.
 Using these, we work out the long exact sequence on homotopy groups in \cref{fig:homotopyBStringh}, which proves the claim. \end{proof} Let $\MTString^h$ denote the Thom spectrum of the map $V\colon B\String^h\to B\O$; by the Pontrjagin-Thom theorem, the homotopy groups of this spectrum are isomorphic to the bordism groups of manifolds with \stringh structures on their stable normal bundles. \begin{rem} Sometimes in this paper, we will consider manifolds with \stringh structures on their stable tangent bundles, rather than stable normal bundles.
 A priori this is a different tangential structure classified by the Madsen-Tillmann spectrum $\mathit{MTString}^h$, the Thom spectrum of $-V\colon B\String^h\to B\O$, but one can show using \cref{direct_sum_stringh} that a \stringh structure on $V\to X$ is equivalent data to a \stringh structure on $-V\to X$, like for orientations, spin structures, \spinc structures, etc. This furnishes a canonical equivalence $\MTString^h\simeq\mathit{MTString}^h$.
-We will therefore pass between tangential and normal \stringh structures, and tangential and normal \stringh bordism and Thom spectra, without comment, and likewise for spin, \spinc, string, and stably almost complex structures. \end{rem} We will show that $\MTString^h$ is also complex oriented, and what the fact that string structures leading to \stringh structures implies at the level of $\MTString$ and $\MTString^h$.
-The following omnibus theorem summarizes the multiplicative properties of $\MTString^h$. \begin{thm}
+We will therefore pass between tangential and normal \stringh structures, and tangential and normal \stringh bordism and Thom spectra, without comment, and likewise for spin, \spinc, string, and stably almost complex structures. \end{rem}